StephenGill/a11y-guidance.github.io/meeting-standards.md

 To meet the digital service standard for UK central government services, you’ll need to carry out an audit during the beta phase.

-##
+## Publishing an accessibility statement

-From <p style="color:red;">[DATE]</p> you must publish an accessibility statement at a prominent place in your service, website or app.
+From <span style="color:red;">[DATE]</span> you must publish an accessibility statement at a prominent place in your service, website or app.
 For example, digital services on GOV.UK should add a link to the footer of each page.

 The accessibility statement must say: